Brayden080108/Brayden080108/README.md

 - ⚡ Fun fact: ...
 -->
 Im Brayden Belcher, a beginner code  builder at Genesee Career Instatute (GCI).
-You can contact me at brayden.belcher2020@gmail.com or on my personal phone: 734 799 7854
+You can contact me at brayden.belcher2020@gmail.com